 Your pan was probably too hot.
 You want your batter to form a thin layer on the pan and not to set immediately once it hits the pan.

 There are two possibilities for this.
 Too much flour is the first, so make sure you measure your flour properly.
 Use a scale.
 The second is it cooked too slowly in the pan.
 Cook for only one minute on side one, and about 30 seconds for the second side.
 If you find they are not done with this time limit, turn your heat up a bit to get the pan hotter.

-I hope you enjoy these easy chocolate crepes as much as I did.
+These crepes are not only delicious and easy to make, but they also look beautiful.
+They can be made ahead of time and frozen for a quick breakfast or dessert on busy weekdays.
+I hope you and your whole family enjoy these easy chocolate crepes as much as I did.
 I wish you a happy new year and a year of fabulous food!